 If the limb lead that was supposed to be attached to the right arm is put on the left arm — and vise-versa — a characteristic appearance will be seen on ECG that includes:

 Predominantly negative P wave, QRS complex and T wave in lead I.

 Predominantly upward P wave, QRS complex and T wave in aVR.

-This is the opposite that is seen in a normal ECG.
-The above findings are similar to that seen in a person with dextrocardia, however if the heart is located in the right side of the chest instead of the left, the voltage in leads V3-V6 will be very low.
+This is opposite of what is seen in a normal ECG.
+The above findings are similar to that seen in a person with dextrocardia; however, if the heart is located in the right side of the chest instead of the left, the voltage in leads V3-V6 will be very low.
 This would not be seen in simple limb lead reversal.

 - Chou's Electrocardiography in Clinical Practice: Adult and Pediatric, Sixth Edition, Saunders, Philadelphia, 2008.